missingdays/nerdy.python/README.md

 Firstly, this is my personal storage for algorithms and data structures in whole bunch of languages.
 Secondly, this repository is a great way to learn algorithms from scratch.
 The idea is to store all information about all algorithms in one place, to have code simple, fully commented and documented.

+##How to use it?
+Just clone it localy and execute any file you want.
+It's that easy!
+For C/C++ in main folder you'll have to compile files using your favorite labrary or IDE.
+All includes and mains are already there.
+We are trying to make every file as independent as possible so you can use it on its own and you don't have to download any external libraries.

 ## Where to find stuff?
 C_school is where basic algorithms and tasks in C are stored.
 This is a great place to start your journey.
 Most of algorithms are stored in main.